About accredited Degree Apprenticeships

 Degree apprenticeships are the fastest-growing route to attracting top talent into business.
 They attract high calibre candidates who gain all the benefits of on-the-job learning and a fee-free Honours degree.

-Designed by leading employers, ‘Tech Partnership Degrees’ accredits digital degree apprenticeships to equip degree apprentices to work in a wide range of graduate-level tech roles, including cyber security analyst, data analyst, business analyst, network engineer, software engineer and more.
+Designed by leading employers, ‘Tech Partnership Degrees’ accredits digital degree apprenticeships to equip degree apprentices to work in a wide range of graduate-level tech roles, including cyber security analyst, data analyst, business analyst, network engineer, software engineer, user experience analyst and more.

-- Study time: typically, the equivalent of a day per week, either for block or day release study at university or college, or to study online
+Study time: typically, the equivalent of a day per week for the duration of the apprenticeship, either for block or day release study or to study online

-- Recruitment: through the employer’s own website and recruitment campaigns, supported by the university or college, which in most cases will also advertise vacancies
+Recruitment: through individual employer’s websites and recruitment campaigns, supported by the university, college or private provider, which in many cases will also advertise vacancies.

-- Smaller employers: SMEs can claim 90% of these costs from the government, leaving them to pay only 10% themselves
+Smaller employers with over 50 employees: can claim 95% of the degree apprenticeship costs from the government, leaving them to pay only 5% themselves